02

 Book A Call

-At Confetti, brand archetypes are not chosen based on intuition or preference.
-They are derived objectively from strategic inputs.
-Once competitor analysis and brand positioning are established, we map the brand across six personality dimensions such as friendly versus corporate, spontaneous versus careful, economical versus premium, and subtle versus bold.
+At Confetti, brand archetypes are not chosen based on intuition or internal preference.
+They are derived objectively from the strategic inputs established earlier in the brand strategy process.
+Once competitor analysis and brand positioning are in place, we map the brand across six personality dimensions, including friendly versus corporate, spontaneous versus careful, economical versus premium, and subtle versus bold.

-Brand archetypes are often misunderstood or overlooked, which weakens their impact.
-Some common mistakes include:
+Brand archetypes are frequently misunderstood or treated as a theoretical formality, which significantly weakens their value.
+The most common mistakes we encounter include:

 When brand archetypes are defined with rigour and restraint, they help build strong emotional recall.
-When approached casually, they create confusion and inconsistency.
+When approached casually, they create inconsistency across the very touchpoints they were meant to unify.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna